What Happens When I'm Injured at Work?

 A work-related accident in Massachusetts can leave you reeling.

-At The Law Offices of Jeffrey S. Glassman, our Boston workers’ compensation attorneys understand the complex legal maze you are about to navigate.
+At Jeffrey Glassman Injury Lawyers, our Boston workers’ compensation attorneys understand the complex legal maze you are about to navigate.
 We know the pitfalls you’re going to encounter.
 We work at every turn to be ready for all potential obstacles and to streamline the process and make is as painless as possible.

 All states require some form of workers’ compensation coverage, but the process for filing, the burdens of proof and the timelines vary from state-to-state.